 Note: Meals are still included for commuting players.
 Commuting players will need to arrive by 8:45am each morning and get picked up between 9:15-10:15pm each evening, depending on the course.

-Will I receive an evaluation at the end of the session?
+Will we receive an evaluation at the end of the session?

 We do our best to accommodate roommate requests.
-The dorms are typically two players to a room, although there are a few dorms that are singles, triples or quads.
-You can make your roommate request after you register for your session.
+The dorms are typically two players to a room.
 Your request must be made at least three weeks prior to the start of your session.
 Any requests made within three weeks of the start date cannot be guaranteed, and we cannot accommodate any requests for roommate changes during check-in.

-What if I want to register, but I’d prefer to come with a teammate?
+What if we want to register, but our child would prefer to come with a teammate?

-If you only like to attend camps with people you know, think of this as an ideal opportunity to stretch out of your comfort zone.
-Even if your teammates choose not to enroll, you’re going to meet some incredible people—many who you’ll be friends with long after your PGC session.
+If your child only likes to attend camps with people they know, think of this as an ideal opportunity to stretch them out of their comfort zone.
+Even if their teammates choose not to enroll, they’re going to meet some incredible people—many who they’ll be friends with long after their PGC session.

-What are the meals like at residential courses?
+What are the meals like at the residential camps?

 Will you be adding any more sessions to the schedule?

-If you’re injured prior to your session, we recommend you still attend.
+If your child gets injured prior to their session, we recommend they still attend.
 Many players have done this, and nearly every player has said they were glad they did.
-The majority of teaching takes place in the classroom, so as long as you can write and sit in a chair, you’ll get all the information that every other player receives.
+The majority of teaching takes place in the classroom, so as long as they can write and sit in a chair, they’ll get all the information that every other player receives.

 During sessions, we do our best to ensure that an Athletic Trainer will be on site to provide ice and first aid as needed.
 If there is a serious injury, parents are notified and the player is taken to a local medical facility.

-Note: If you decide not to attend your course due to an injury, our cancellation policy still applies.
+Note: If your child decides not to attend their camp due to an injury, our cancellation policy still applies.

 Yes.
 Good basketball is good basketball, regardless of gender.
 That’s why all our courses are co-ed.
-All players attend the classroom sessions together, but the genders are separated in the dorms and, when it makes sense, in the gym.
+All players attend the classroom sessions together, but the genders are separated in the dorms and for the majority of the gym sessions.

 What type of supervision do you provide?

-Are coaches who attend PGC courses there to recruit players?
+Are coaches who attend PGC camps there to recruit players?

-Coaches who observe PGC courses are there to grow as a coach, and coaches who are on staff at sessions are there to assist you as a player.
-Exposure is not the focus of a PGC course.
+Coaches who observe PGC camps are there to grow as a coach, and coaches who are on staff at sessions are there to assist you as a player.
+Exposure is not the focus of a PGC session.

-What details can you provide if I'll be flying to a session?
+What details can you provide if my child will be flying to a session?

-If you are flying to a PGC session, you are responsible for your own transportation to and from the session.
+If your child is flying to a PGC session, you are responsible for their transportation to and from the session.
 We recommend visiting the airport website(s) to determine the best means of transportation to and from the college.
 Many airlines have specific protocols for minors traveling alone.
 Please contact individual airlines accordingly.

 International Travel Insurance

-If you are an player attending a session in a country where you are not a resident, you must either:
+If your child is attending a session in a country where you are not a resident, you must either:

-The certificate of coverage or written letter must be emailed to [email protected] at least two weeks prior to the start of your session.
+The certificate of coverage or written letter must be emailed to [email protected] at least two weeks prior to the start of the session.

-We recommend booking a flight on the morning of your session that will allow you to arrive at the host college for check-in before 12 noon.
-If you arrive at the college before check-in begins, it’s not a problem (just bring a book to read!).
-If you are flying to your session a night early and you require accommodations, we may be able to assist you.
+We recommend booking a flight on the morning of the session that will allow your child to arrive at the host college for check-in before 12 noon.
+If they arrive at the college before check-in begins, it’s not a problem.
+If they are flying to the session a night early and they require accommodations, we may be able to assist you.

 Note: We do not provide supervision or meals to players who arrive a night early to a session.
 Due to liability concerns, we are unable to provide early arrival accommodations to players under the age of 18.

-What if I can't afford the tuition fee?
+What if we can't afford the tuition fee?

-If your parents can’t help you to pay for the course, don’t let that stop you.
-Right now, a player in Texas is figuring out how many lawns he has to mow to get to a session, while a player in Chicago is calculating how many driveways she has to shovel to get to a course.
-For many years now, players have been resourceful in finding ways to raise the money they need to attend.
-What about you?
+If you can’t help your child pay for the camp, don’t let that stop you.
+Right now, a player in Texas is figuring out how many lawns he has to mow to get to a session, while a player in Chicago is calculating how many driveways she has to shovel to get to a camp.
+For decades, players have been resourceful in finding ways to raise the money they need to attend.

-Here are a few quick ideas to assist you:
+Here are a few quick ideas to assist your child, as they can:

-- Get a part-time job and pay the tuition fee yourself.
+Get a part-time job to pay the tuition fee.
 Many of our players babysit, flip burgers, hold fundraisers or wash dishes in order to attend PGC.

-- See if your school’s basketball program, or athletic department will support you.
+See if their school’s basketball program, or athletic department will support them.

-- Ask some family members to put some holiday and/or birthday gift money towards your tuition fee.
+Ask some family members to put some holiday and/or birthday gift money towards their tuition fee.

-As a competitive athlete, you will always face obstacles in your life, and some may seem impossible to overcome.
-But whatever your current circumstances, there is someone out there who has faced the exact same circumstances and found a way to realize their goals.
+As a competitive athlete, your child will always face obstacles in their life, and some may seem impossible to overcome.
+But whatever their current circumstances, there is someone out there who has faced the exact same circumstances and found a way to realize their goals.

-Once you’ve done these things, if you still need assistance, let us know and we’ll do our part to support you.
-We help tons of players each year, especially when they’ve shown us their level of commitment to attending a PGC course.
+Once your child has done these things, if you still need assistance, let us know and we’ll do our part to support you.
+We help tons of players each year, especially when they’ve shown us their level of commitment to attending a PGC camp.
 Get further details here.

 Note: We also provide a financial discount for clergy and military families.
-Contact email@example.com for details.
+Contact us for details.

 As a parent, can I watch any part of the week?